 For Hong Kong couples who don’t know where to dine out, don’t fret, we have got the list for you!
 Treat yourself to a memorable meal at one of these fabulous new and all-time favorite dining spots in Hong Kong!
 Regardless of what you’re in the mood for, we’ve got something for everyone, including some great alternatives if you’re just ‘looking for something special’.

-Little Steps has wined and dined to seek out 2021's newcomers for a dreamy date night on the town.
-From heart-warming Italian to classic, minimalistic Japanese settings, check out the latest romantic hot spots in Hong Kong.
+Little Steps has wined and dined to seek out 2022's newcomers for a dreamy date night on the town.
+From fine dining to Dim Sum to art on a plate, check out the latest romantic hot spots in Hong Kong:

-There is nothing quite as romantic as dining by the sea, admiring the sun go down in the glistening ocean, and breathing in the salty air.
-As we live in Hong Kong, we are in luck of being surrounded by the ocean.
-With plenty of coastal dining options, here are our top picks:
+There is nothing quite as romantic as dining by the sea, admiring the sun going down in the glistening ocean, and breathing in the salty air.
+As we live in Hong Kong, we are in luck with being surrounded by the ocean.
+With plenty of coastal dining options, here are some of our top picks: